Latvia

 Application of PIT by individuals annually

-A person whose annual income exceeds EUR 78,100 (in 2024) is required to file the annual income tax return.
-Mandatory filing also applies to individuals who are self-employed or need to pay additional PIT as a result of misapplied allowances or tax rates.
+A person whose annual income exceeds EUR 105,300 (in 2025) is required to file the annual income tax return.
+Mandatory filing also applies to individuals who are self-employed or need to pay additional PIT.
 An individual may voluntarily file a tax return to request a refund of overpaid taxes.
 Latvian tax authorities have introduced an automated solution for refund of overpaid PIT that came into effect on 1 January 2023 for individuals who have not filed their tax returns if certain criteria are met.
 Automated refund of overpaid PIT will occur only in specific cases.

 Individuals are required to apply progressive PIT rates on their taxable income.
 In assessing the applicable rates, the entire taxable income, including applicable flat tax rates, should be counted.

-For persons who pay Latvian NSIC and ST on their full income, applying the rate of 31% through the annual income tax return is a formal procedure to compensate them for the additional PIT charge at the expense of ST already paid.
-Consequently, the highest effective rate of PIT for persons paying ST on their full income is still 23%.
+For persons who pay Latvian NSIC and ST on their full income, applying the rate of 33% through the annual income tax return is a formal procedure to compensate them for the additional PIT charge at the expense of ST already paid.
+Consequently, the effective rate of PIT for persons paying ST on their full income is still 25.5%.
 Otherwise, individuals not paying NSIC and ST on their entire income are affected, since they are required to pay additional tax.

 For PIT purposes, the employer is still permitted to deduct the employee part of NSIC.

-A monthly dependant allowance of EUR 250 can be claimed for each dependant in 2024.
+If a wage tax book is submitted via the Electronic Declaration System (EDS), a monthly dependent allowance of EUR 250 can be claimed for each dependent in 2025.

 Equity compensation